 PCC decisions and sanctions

 If your complaint is upheld, the PCC decides what action to take against the osteopath and what sanctions to apply.
-The PPC can:
+The PCC can:

 - give the osteopath an admonishment which is recorded on their file and can be taken into account if a later complaint is made about them